Yahnich/yahnich.github.io/README.md

 <div align="center">
   <h1>General</h1>
 </div>

+## General
+- **1.5.3f:** Players now start with 6000 gold and start at level 1.
+- **1.5.3f:** Glyph of Fortification: Now Hard Dispels all Radiant units and grants them 100% damage and status resistance for 20 seconds.
+2.5 minute cooldown.
+- **1.5.3f:** Scan: Now Purges all Dire units in the scan radius and debuffs them for 30 seconds, causing them to take 25% increased damage.

 ## Event - Roguelite
 - Added Roguelite map.
 Heroes don't receive any gold (including starting gold), instead heroes receive 2 items of an appropriate tier every round.